programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 </html>
 ```

 Save the file.
 This html file is: creating a basic page with a link to the three.js site and a title; importing the three.js library and addons; and linking to a style sheet (which we will create next).
-The link with the anchor tags (i.e. ```&lt;a> &lt;/a>```) is not needed for three.js to work and is there because this page was developed from the three.js example pages; you could remove it or change it to link to any site you want.
-Anything written within the script tags (i.e. ```&lt;script> &lt;/script>```) will be in the JavaScript language.
+The link with the anchor tags (i.e. ```<a> </a>```) is not needed for three.js to work and is there because this page was developed from the three.js example pages; you could remove it or change it to link to any site you want.
+Anything written within the script tags (i.e. ```<script> </script>```) will be in the JavaScript language.
 In JavaScript code, comments are marked by ```//``` and anything on that line after that will be ignored.

 In the myscene directory create another new file called 'main.css' and paste in the following.